 Things to Do in Reykjavik with kids!

-No trip to Iceland with kids would be complete without visiting one of its many geothermal pools.
-The most well known (and expensive) geothermal spa is the Blue Lagoon.
+Undoubtedly one of Iceland’s top attractions, you can’t be visiting Iceland with kids without visiting one of its many geothermal pools.
+The most well known (and expensive) geothermal spa is of course the Blue Lagoon.
 The blue lagoon is located just a short distance from the airport so can be the first or last stop on your Iceland trip!
 Your kids will love soaking in the warm mineral water, slathering volcanic mud on their faces, and floating around this natural paradise.
 However, don’t miss out on visiting one of the non-touristy geothermal pools frequented by the locals.
 These community swimming pools often feature water slides and other kid-friendly fun with a very wallet-friendly price tag.
 However, be aware that Iceland has very strict pool rules.
 Be sure to read one teenage girl’s account of Iceland’s swimming pool hygiene and locker room etiquette.

 Visitor Tip: Be sure to wet your kids’ hair and apply conditioner before entering the pools.
 Otherwise, their hair will be a tangled mess!